tsibley/visidata-cloud/README.md

 # VisiData Cloud

-Fully-functional [VisiData](https://visidata.org) sessions in your browser.
+Playing around with the idea of fully-functional [VisiData](https://visidata.org) sessions in your browser.
+Don't take the name too seriously.  :P

 * Access from any device
 * Sessions persist until you quit VisiData